Curricula Overview (MG)

 |MGMT 104||Foundations of Accounting I||1|

 Students may not double major in two different departments within the Freeman College of Management.
-Details on the four areas of study can be found here.
+Details on the seven areas of study can be found here.

-Double Majors and Minors in the College of Arts & Sciences
+Double Majors & Minors in the College of Arts & Sciences

 Occasionally, a BSBA candidate will undertake a double major with a field in the College of Arts & Sciences.
-Similarly, students may pursue a departmental or interdepartmental minor to achieve more coherence and focus in choosing electives.
-Double majors and minors are permitted so long as the student meets all obligations of the program selected within the required eight semesters.
+Similarly, students may pursue a departmental or interdepartmental minor if the student meets all obligations of the program selected within the required eight semesters.
 (Declaration of a second major or minor can be completed through the Office of the Registrar; second majors are subject to University academic policy concerning degrees and majors.)

 Enrollment in the BSBA degree program is limited to students who were admitted directly into the Freeman College of Management at the time of their initial application to Bucknell.